-IDEA '04 retained the definition of specific learning disability as included in previous versions of IDEA since 1975.
+IDEA's definition of specific learning disability remains unchanged since 1975.

 ''(A) IN GENERAL.–The term 'specific learning disability' means a disorder in 1 or more of the basic psychological processes involved in understanding or in using language, spoken or written, which disorder may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations."